1996 Japanese general election: Liberal Democratic Party

 Hashimoto reform vision strays far from previous LDP reforms, notably under Nakasone.
 While previous reforms focused on the privatization of public corporations and abstained from challenging the power of the bureaucrats, Hashimoto marched towards shifting bureaucratic power to the hands of political leaders, effectively giving policy-making power to the Prime Minister's Office.
 His ambition was, without doubt, met with strong resistance from the bureaucrats, who stood almost unchallenged at the center of public life during the high growth period.
 Despite his short tenure, he was not forced out of office before he had gotten a law outlining the reforms passed.

 Hashimoto sought to focus power in the hands of the prime minister and subsequently political leadership by combining former bureaucratic agencies (twenty-three ministerial level organizations to twelve) and replacing the Prime Minister's Office with a new Cabinet Office.
 The implementation of such changes allowed the prime minister, for the first time ever, the authority by law to initiate basic policymaking, the power which previously was solely allocated only to powerful bureaucracies.
 Additionally, the new Cabinet Office was composed with advisory councils, appointed from both within and outside the government, to the prime minister on economic and fiscal policies.
 Hashimoto, furthermore, used exactly the same method by which the powerful bureaucracies maintained their authority.
 If the economic bureaucracy in the 1960s and 1970s imposed on the Prime Minister's office and the Diet their own members as a method to secure supremacy over policy-making decision, then Hashimoto also increased the power of political leaders by replacing vice ministers with Diet members whom he trusted.

-New Frontier Party Manifesto
+New Frontier Party

-The leader of the opposing coalition NFP's manifesto was directly against that of the LDP, introducing the “5 contracts with the people (国民との５つの契約)”, aimed at “revitalizing the lives of citizens” for the coming 21st century.
+The leader of the opposing coalition NFP's manifesto was directly against that of the LDP, introducing the "5 contracts with the people (国民との5つの契約)", aimed at "revitalizing the lives of citizens" for the coming 21st century.
 The 5 promises were as follows.